All Episodes

 There's a battle that's been going on now with China and Senator Marsha Blackburn of Tennessee.

-Now, it's very interesting.
+That's very interesting.

-If you look at the comments, one of my big questions, Ron Johnson and Charles Grassley did this report on Zero Experience Hunter.
+If you look at the comments, one of my big questions, Ron Johnson and Charles Grassley did this report on zero experience Hunter.

-And we find out that things go way beyond him not having a background or experience in oil, gas, energy, Ukraine, and the millions of dollars made with Burisma Holdings.
+And we find out that things go way beyond him not having a background or experience in oil, gas, energy, or Ukraine and the millions of dollars made with Burisma Holdings and quid pro quo, Joe withholding a billion dollars.

 That prosecutor investigating his son, Peter Schweitzer, on earlier talking about the Bank of China deal.

-Hunter, zero experience that we can find in private equity, flying with dad all across the world.
+You know, Hunter, zero experience that we can find in private equity, flying with dad all across the world.

-And, you know, 10 days later, a billion dollar deal later becomes a $1.5 billion deal.
+And, you know, 10 days later, a billion-dollar deal later becomes a $1.5 billion deal.

-We'll get to that in a second.
+The Chinese responded, we'll get to that in a second.

-Um, but Chuck Grassley saying Hunter and James Biden essentially served as agents for this government, the Chinese government.
+But Chuck Grassley saying Hunter and James Biden essentially served as agents for this government, the Chinese government.

-That's why I've written to the Justice Department about the risks that Hunter and James Biden essentially served as agents of the communist government for purposes of their registering under the Foreign Agents Registration Act.
+That's why I've written to the Justice Department about the risk that Hunter and James Biden essentially served as agents of the communist government for purposes of their registering under the Foreign Agents Registration Act.

 After Hunter Biden publicly confirmed he was under criminal investigation, liberal news outlets reported on concerns that his financial associations could create criminal financial and counterintelligence problems.

-Something you heard from the Johnson Grassley report several weeks ago.
+Something you heard from the Johnson-Grassley report several weeks ago.

 All right.